ianstrang2/berkoTNF/docs/LLM-player-profile-plan.md

 - Avoid formulaic approaches - if they're not a "partnership player," don't force chemistry stats
 - Let their actual performance patterns drive the humor, not a template
 - Some players are streak legends, others are steady performers, others are clutch heroes - match the story to the data
+- Avoid repetitive phrases across profiles - ensure each has unique voice and angles

 **HUMOR STYLE - Mine the data for character-driven comedy:**
 - Turn statistical patterns into personality: "Scores in bunches", "Consistency incarnate"